 So, to see a parent so casually set that time aside, plopping their children in front of yet another screen rather than engaging with them, strikes me as a missed opportunity to strengthen familial bonds, to impart wisdom to the next generation and to encourage a curious mind.

 This is not to say I never took them for granted at the time; but even as I write this in my 30s, time alone with my mother in a car has become a precious and rare commodity.
-As I look back, I see even the briefest conversation — in a ride up to the supermarket — presented a wealth of information that has influenced the person I grew into, consciously or subconsciously.
+As I look back, I see even the briefest conversation — in a ride up to the supermarket — presented a wealth of information that has influenced the person I grew into, be it consciously or subconsciously.

 Sometimes it was as simple as hearing a song and playing it over and over, analyzing it together to hear something different – an almost hidden guitar line, a melismatic backup singer — with each replay.
-Other times the conversations might have gone deeper to explaining an aspect of the world, or the faith perspective a child may never have considered.
+Other times the conversations might have gone deeper to explaining an aspect of the world, or a faith perspective that a child may never have considered.

 For example, on one particularly rainy day when we were stuck in bumper-to-bumper traffic, my mother noted how the rain that fell was the same water that has been on earth since the very beginning.
 “It is the same water that God placed on the world in Genesis, that Moses parted in Exodus, and that Christ was baptized in by John the Baptist.”